 Peer review

-Relevant findings are published in scientific journals and as such are subject to a peer review process.
+Relevant findings are published in scientific journals and, as such, are subject to a peer review process.
 This means that all statements made by the SED are based on published and scientifically accountable findings as far as possible.

 Supervision